MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 If you do not have Microsoft 365 E5 and want to advantage of Microsoft 365 E5 trial licenses for your pilot:

-1. Sign in your existing Microsoft 365 tenant administration portal.
+1. Sign in to your existing Microsoft 365 tenant administration portal.
 2. Select **Purchase Services** from the navigation menu.
 3. From the Office 365 section select **Details** under Office 365 E5 license.